 Introduction to London and KSS School of Public Health

 The London and Kent, Surrey and Sussex School of Public Health offers a range of exciting opportunities which you might expect with the capital and surrounding areas.
 These include access to rural, urban and inner-city areas with local government, with diversity, inequalities and high profile public health at their centre.
 In addition, we offer experiences at the very centre of government, regional government, world renowned research and academic departments, five health protection teams which include two major airports plus the numerous entry points on the coast within our area.

 London, Kent, Surrey and Sussex is illustrated by the dark blue patch towards the right hand base of the UK.
 If you are unfamiliar with the area, we suggest you check out the places you are interested in and the travel times from where you live or are planning to live.

-The School has more than 132 trainees, and presently offers programmes at prestigious teaching centres across London and the South East.
+The School has more than 120 trainees, and presently offers programmes at prestigious teaching centres across our area.

 Lead Employer information

 All trainees within London and KSS are employed by Imperial College Healthcare NHS Trust.
 All employment related enquiries (such as contracts, HR) should be made to them: email@example.com

 Our lead employer will be moving from Imperial to Royal Free from the 1st of April 2021.

 All existing registrars are able to raise issues with TPDs, or the HEE team who support the School.
 Most queries regarding the practicalities can be made via the Portal –https://lasepgmdesupport.hee.nhs.uk/support/home

 Career and educational decisions regarding placements, OOP, support for personal or training issues should be made to your TPD.